Promo code SPRING2022 will be automatically applied at checkout!

 Sleep is vital for many aspects of your health, including blood pressure, immune health, cognitive function, diabetes risk, cardiovascular disease, and more.
 That’s why it’s no surprise that insufficient sleep can have a negative impact on individuals with obesity.

 Chronic sleep deprivation can also make other weight-loss tactics less effective over time, which is why getting plenty of rest is one of the crucial foundations of healthy weight loss.
+Prioritizing sleep by heading to bed 30 minutes to an hour earlier each night is a great way to get started.

 {{rich-text-cta-wl1="/style-guide"}}

-9) Eat More Vegetables
+9) Eat More Non-Starchy Vegetables

-Including lots of vegetables in your diet is rarely bad (as long as you tolerate them), and it’s proven to be particularly beneficial when it comes to weight loss.
+Including lots of non-starchy vegetables in your diet is rarely bad (as long as you tolerate them), and it’s proven to be particularly beneficial when it comes to weight loss.
 Studies have shown that increasing vegetable consumption led to measurable weight loss in healthy individuals and also helped lower the risk of weight gain.

 10) Limit Alcohol Consumption

-a glass of red wine
+someone drinking a glass of wine

 Studies have shown that reducing alcohol consumption was linked to weight loss in overweight individuals.
 At the same time, excessive alcohol intake may also be a risk factor for obesity, so it’s best to limit your drinks if you’re on a weight loss journey.

-11) Use Lighter Cooking Ingredients
+11) Use Healthier Cooking Ingredients

-While all cooking oils are high in calories and fat, olive oil and coconut oil may have healthier effects on cholesterol levels and have no significant associations with increased mortality, unlike butter and margarine.
+Swapping out unhealthier fat options for healthier cooking alternatives like olive oil, avocado oil, or coconut oil can be helpful for weight loss and have a range of other positive health effects.
+While all cooking oils are high in calories and fat, olive oil and coconut oil may have healthier effects on cholesterol levels and have no significant associations with increased mortality, unlike options like margarine.

 One study among women with breast cancer found that a diet enriched with olive oil brought about more weight loss than a standard low-fat diet, showing the positive association of this type of oil on health.

-12) Eat More Protein
+12) Eat Without Distractions

-13) Limit Stress
+13) Limit Emotional Stress

 Stress can have a direct impact on your glucose levels and can even lead to insulin resistance over time.
 Taking steps to reduce stress can benefit more than just weight management.
 It can also help your mental health, support better sleep, and reduce your risk for chronic health conditions.